mich1803/SVD-Audio-Compression/README.md

 To improve the quality of the reconstructed audio:
 - **Phase Reconstruction**: After applying SVD, the phase information might be lost or altered.
 The Griffin-Lim algorithm iteratively estimates the phase to enhance the quality of the reconstructed audio from its magnitude spectrogram.

-### Computational and Memory Costs
+### Memory Space Analysis

-Understanding the trade-offs involved in SVD-based audio compression:
-- **Computational Costs**: Analyze the processing time and computational resources required for the SVD decomposition and reconstruction.
-This includes examining the efficiency of handling different sizes of audio data.
-- **Memory Costs**: Evaluate the memory usage during the SVD process, especially in managing large spectrogram matrices.
-Discuss how the compression ratio affects the overall memory footprint.
+In this project, an analysis of the memory space saved by using SVD for audio compression is also included.
+This involves comparing the original size of audio files to their compressed versions, taking into account various levels of singular value truncation.
+The analysis highlights the trade-off between compression ratio and audio quality, providing insights into the effectiveness of SVD in reducing storage requirements without significant loss of sound fidelity.

 ---